Centre for Assessment and Therapy (OPD Unit)

 The different regular classes are:

-- Early Intervention Mixed Group
+- Early Intervention Mixed Group ( with parents)

-- Early Intervention Autism
+- Early Intervention (ASD group)

-- Early Intervention (EI) Downs
+- Early Intervention (DS group)

 During the year 2016-2017 the assessment wing assessed and diagnosed the following categories of disabilities and impairments.